shangyuantech/submarine/submarine-server/server-submitter/submarine-k8s-agent/README.md

 ## Build Image

-We already have a script to automate the image compilation
+We already have a script to automate the image build
 ```shell
 cd ./dev-support/docker-images/agent
 ./build.sh